 This adorable baby quilt pattern uses charm squares for the Brick Path block rather than the traditional rectangles.
 The secret behind using charm squares eliminates cutting two different size blocks.
 Since the rectangles are formed with two charm squares, the offset row simply starts with a single block.
 How much easier is that!

+The additional benefit is the larger selection of prints in charm packs which makes for a dynamic quilt top.
 Just piece your blocks in the Brick Path layout shown in the Easy Baby Quilt with Charm Squares Free Pattern and you will have a completed baby quilt before you know it!
 This is a project you can finish in an afternoon.